 Not everyone who is eligible for a green card is eligible to for this provisional waiver, however.
 This article discusses the scope of and limitations on eligibility.

 Eligibility to Apply for the Provisional Waiver

 In order to be eligible to apply for or receive a provisional unlawful presence waiver, applicants must be:

 - immediate relatives of U.S. citizens – that is, a spouse, parent, or unmarried child under age 21.
 Note this this leaves out various other categories of family-based green card applicants, such as spouses and children of permanent residents, siblings of U.S. citizens, and adult or married children of U.S. citizens; but DHS has promised to consider expanding the waiver to them in the future, so stay tuned.

-- physically present in the United States at the time of applying, and
+- physically present in the United States at the time of applying.

 - otherwise admissible to the United States.
-In other words, you cannot separately ask for a waiver of any criminal, fraud, or other grounds of inadmissibility – and in fact if USCIS has reason to believe that you are inadmissible on some other ground, it will deny the provisional waiver and you’ll have to deal directly with the consulate after all.
+In other words, you cannot separately ask for a waiver of any criminal, fraud, or other grounds of inadmissibility – and in fact if USCIS has the slightest reason to believe that you are inadmissible on some ground other than unlawful presence, it will deny the provisional waiver.
 Furthermore, if the consular officer at your visa interview decides that you are otherwise inadmissible or are ineligible for the visa on some basis other than unlawful presence, the USCIS-approved provisional waiver will be automatically revoked.